ltalirz/eln.epfl.ch/docs/_posts/2020-12-07-course_series.markdown

 ---

 Over the last year we had the opportunity to participate in 4 doctoral school classes and it appears that some features of eln.epfl.ch that can be used to solve research projects are not well known.
 For this reason we will organize some short (max 30 min) seminars by Zoom (https://epfl.zoom.us/j/81068501953) on regular base.
-They will take place Monday at 5PM by zoom.
+They will take place Monday at 5PM (Swiss time) by Zoom.

 ## Schedule